Erisa Law: Everything You Need to Know

 A participant is covered by the date the plan dictates participation begins, the date the individual is eligible for benefits, or the date the participant makes a contribution to the plan.
 One court ruled that SPDs don't have to be given to employees prior to signing up for a plan.
 Legally speaking, the vast majority of the paperwork and processes don't begin until the employees agree to a plan in writing.

-People who elect for COBRA healthcare coverage can expect to be given SPDs and SMMs if they're receiving COBRA coverage.
+People who elect COBRA health care coverage can expect to be given SPDs and SMMs if they're receiving COBRA coverage.
 If beneficiaries all live together, an SPD can be given to the employee on the plan on behalf of the other beneficiaries.

 QMCSO Alternate Recipients